top of page

 Cassie Vuong

 Cassie Vuong is a Research Assistant within the Epidemiology Team at The Fenway Institute in Boston, MA.
 She is passionate about promoting the health and wellbeing of the LGBTQIA+ community, especially LGBTQIA+ people of color.
-Currently, she works on the LITE Plus study, a new longitudinal study working with Black and Latina transgender women.
+Currently, she works on the LEAP study.
 Outside of work, she’s a thrill seeker who loves adventure, traveling and experiencing new things.

 Photo 4.jpg